Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/glossary.md

     * A trusted system component (part of the Bridge Layer) that interfaces with 3rd-party KYC providers to approve or deny transactions.

 * **Consensus (Proof-of-Processing)**
     * The unique consensus mechanism of the AST Nodechain (ADR-001).
-Nodes are rewarded for verifiably *processing* transactions, not just staking capital.
+Nodes are paymented for verifiably *processing* transactions, not just staking capital.

 ### F